 Skip to main content

-namibia ultimate group safari
+namibia ultimate safari

-10-Day Small Group Tour Exploring the Highlights of Namibia
+10-Day Trip Exploring the Highlights of Namibia

 Experience Namibia’s diversity of vistas, wildlife and activities while traveling with well-known naturalist guides.
 Stay in the only camp inside the world’s 4th largest national park, climb some of the world’s highest free-standing sand dunes, sea kayak with seals and dolphins on the Skeleton Coast and track for desert-adapted elephants.
 Explore Etosha National Park, sleep in the tree tops overlooking one of the most productive waterholes on the Onguma Private Game Reserve, and visit the world renowned Big Cat research center run by the AfriCat Foundation.